cockroachdb/docs/frequently-asked-questions.md

 See [Install Client Drivers](install-client-drivers.html) for more details.

-## How does CockroachDB differ from MySQL or PostgreSQL?
+## How does CockroachDB compare to MySQL or PostgreSQL?

 While all of these databases support SQL syntax, CockroachDB is the only one that scales easily (without the manual complexity of sharding), rebalances and repairs itself automatically, and distributes transactions seamlessly across your cluster.

+For more insight, see [CockroachDB in Comparison](cockroachdb-in-comparison.html).

-## How does CockroachDB differ from Cassandra, HBase, MongoDB, or Riak?
+## How does CockroachDB compare to Cassandra, HBase, MongoDB, or Riak?

 While all of these are distributed databases, only CockroachDB supports distributed transactions and provides strong consistency.
 Also, these other databases provide custom APIs, whereas CockroachDB offers standard SQL with extensions.

+For more insight, see [CockroachDB in Comparison](cockroachdb-in-comparison.html).

 ## Can a MySQL or Postgres application be migrated to CockroachDB?

-The Alpha (soon Beta) version of CockroachDB is intended for use with new applications.
+The current version of CockroachDB is intended for use with new applications.
 The initial subset of SQL we support is small relative to the extensive standard, and every popular database implements its own set of extensions and exhibits a unique set of idiosyncracies.
 This makes porting an existing application impractical unless it is only a very lightweight consumer of SQL functionality.

 ## How easy is it to install CockroachDB?

-It's as easy as downloading a binary on OS X and Linux, or running our official Docker image on Windows.
-You can use Docker on OS X and Linux as well, or just build a binary from our source files.
-For OS X, our Homebrew recipe is another easy option.
+It's as easy as downloading a binary on OS X and Linux or running our official Docker image on Windows.
+There are other simple install methods as well, such as running our Homebrew recipe on OS X or building from source files on both OS X and Linux.

 For more details, see [Install CockroachDB](install-cockroachdb.html).